 The Allenby/King Hussein border crossing is 57 kilometres from Amman, located in the southern Jordan Valley.
-Crossing is via a bridge that crosses the Jordan River near the city of Jericho, connecting the West Bank with Jordan.
+You can access entry via a bridge that crosses the Jordan River near the city of Jericho, connecting the West Bank with Jordan.
 The Allenby Bridge Terminal is operated by the Israel Airports Authority.
 It serves as a border crossing between the West and East Banks of the Jordan River.

-getting to Allenby Border Terminal
+Getting to Allenby Border Terminal

 Allenby Border crossing is approximately 30 kilometres from Jerusalem and is the closest border to the city.
 It is easy to arrange taxis directly with most hotels in Amman or take a shared taxi with other travelers directly to the Israeli-Jordanian border.
 There is a shared taxi service at Tabarbor Mujamaa Shamali.
 You can also take the JETT bus from Abdali at 7:00 am daily, the cost is 10 JOD.

-The border is open Sunday to Thursday from 07:30 – 22:00, and Friday to Saturday from 07:30 – 13:00.
+The border is open Sunday to Thursday from 08:00 – 17:30, and Friday to Saturday from 08:00 – 15:30.

-CrossING Via Allenby Border Terminal-Things You Need To Know
+Crossing Via Allenby Border Terminal-Things You Need To Know

 The Allenby/King Hussein Border Crossing is a special border with unique requirements.
 If you’re considering crossing into Jordan from Israel via this border, make sure that you properly understand the procedure!

-Process for crossing Allenby Border Terminal
+Process for Crossing Allenby Border Terminal

 Tourists who wish to travel to Jordan via Allenby have to be in possession of a Jordanian visa in advance, depending on their nationality.
-Only then is crossing permitted via Allenby, and its advised to check official border sites for updates in the event of a closure.
-Travelers then proceed through customs.
-There may be a departure tax payable, depending on when you first entered either Jordan or Israel.
+Only then is crossing permitted via Allenby.
+It’s highly advised to check official border sites for updates in the event of a closure.
+Travelers will then proceed through customs, where there may be a departure tax fee, depending on when you first entered either Jordan or Israel.

 Also, if you plan to cross into Israel and do not intend on returning to Jordan you will not have an exit stamp from Jordan.
 This can sometimes cause suspicion as to how you exited Jordan while already having entered Israel.
 To avoid this, tell the airport staff upon arrival that you plan to enter Israel and request that your visa be on a separate paper rather than inside your passport.
 It’s not guaranteed that airport security will do this for you, but there is no harm in asking.

-crossing with a Tour Group
+Crossing with a Tour Group